Unearth the Unexpected!

-Imagine stepping into the past to search for fossils from an ancient undersea environment that existed 380 million years ago in Western New York.
+Imagine stepping into the past to search for fossils from an ancient undersea environment that existed 380 million years ago.
 Located just south of Buffalo, the Penn Dixie Fossil Park & Nature Reserve is the result of quarrying operations of the now-defunct Penn Dixie Cement Corporation.
-Layers of rock deposited during the Devonian Period are exposed at the surface and the 54-acre park provides ample opportunity for exploration.
+Layers of rock deposited during the Devonian Period are now exposed at the surface and the 54-acre park provides ample opportunity for exploration.
 With 15,000 visitors annually, Penn Dixie is ranked as the #1 fossil park in the U.S. and welcomes guests from around the world.

 Our trained staff and volunteers will guide your journey through the layers in search of a range of fossils.
 Penn Dixie is famous for its trilobites — extinct arthropods who dominated the seas for 270 million years — but other fossils are just as plentiful if you know where to look.
 Our visitors are welcome to keep any fossils they find, though we do ask for photos of really cool specimens.
 We’ll offer help with collecting, tools for digging, and cards to help you identify your fossils.